AntimatterReactor/AntimatterReactor/README.md

 Anyways, I'm currently making a website, where?
 Guess.

-I am also familiar with linux (native, wsl, msys, etc), git (although I always have to open the man page every time), vim (even though I always forgot the more specific key combos), and emacs (even though I only use doom emacs).
+I am also familiar with linux (native, wsl, msys, etc), git (although I always have to open the man page every time), vim (even though I never remember the more specific key combos), and emacs (even though I could only barely use doom emacs).

-And lastly, yes I use arch linux, no it's not my daily driver.
+And lastly, yes I use arch linux (endeavouros), and yes it's my daily driver.

 ## Some stats